 The National Wildlife Refuge System is a system of public lands and waters.
 These areas are set aside to conserve American’s fish, wildlife and plants.
 The United States Fish and Wildlife Service manages the land and areas.
-Over the years we make return visits to three of these properties that are our favorites that are our favorite National Wildlife Refuges: Great Dismal Swamp National Wildlife Refuge in Virginia and North Carolina, and Pea Island National Wildlife Refuge in North Carolina and Blackwater in Maryland.
+Over the years we make return visits to three of these properties that are our favorites that are our favorite National Wildlife Refuges: Great Dismal Swamp in Virginia, Pea Island in North Carolina and Blackwater in Maryland.

 Great Dismal Swamp National Wildlife Refuge NC